-Access Control Monitoring is a less common form of monitoring provided by wholesale monitoring companies.
-Essentially, access control monitoring consists of ensuring entrance is not granted to unauthorized persons.
+Access Control Monitoring is a service that is provided by wholesale monitoring companies.
+Essentially, it consists of ensuring entrance is not granted to unauthorized persons.
 When entrance is forced or fraudulent in some way, the central station acts to alert predetermined officials of the incident.

-One fascinating aspect of access control is the abundance of varying technologies available to consumers.
+One fascinating aspect of this industry is the abundance of varying technologies available to consumers.
 Whether they prefer a biometric key, a passcode, or access badge, the options available are not an issue.
 Better yet, this technology seems to continue growing at a rapid pace, making it one an incubator for some of the more advanced forms of technology in the marketplace.

 An access control point can be a door, turnstile, parking gate, elevator, or a number of physical barriers.
 These can all be regulated by any of the technologies listed above and are only limited to the architecture they inhabit.

-On the bright side, access control technology is becoming more widely applied, making the scalability problem less burdensome.
+On the bright side, the technology in this industry is becoming more widely applied, making the scalability problem less burdensome.
 And, as standards are developed alongside more capable identification standards, access control can become an essential feature to tomorrow’s commercial security system.